-It’s also a little-known fact that you can also donate worn out clothes to charity shops – just put them in a separate bag marked rags, and the charity shop gets money for it from the rag trade.
-The rags then get recycled – look, no landfill!
+It’s also a little-known fact that you can also donate worn-out clothes to charity shops.
+Just pop them in a separate bag marked rags, and the charity shop gets money for it from the rag trade.
+The rags then get recycled.

-Once you’ve had a good sort through, look at the items you have left, and ask yourself if there anything that you really need?
-If so, make a list (and stick to it!).
-At this stage it’s also a good idea to set a budget.
-When shopping, particularly secondhand, it is easy to get caught up – a £5 top here, a £3 dress there, a £15 coat there – it all starts to adds up.
+If you do need any clothing, make a list (and stick to it!).
+At this stage, it’s also a good idea to set a budget.
+When shopping, particularly secondhand, it is easy to get caught up.
+A £5 top here, a £3 dress there, a £15 coat there – it all starts to add up.
 Set a firm budget and stick to it.

 The most ethical way to shop for the items you really need is to shop secondhand.
 There are quite a few ways that you can shop secondhand and buy ethical fashion on a budget:

 eBay is a second-hand clothing goldmine (some of the time!).
 I mostly love shopping on eBay.
 I’ve found so much good stuff on there (and at the same time a load of rubbish).
 As such I’ve put together a guide on tips for buying clothes on eBay to help you navigate its murky waters!

 Asos Marketplace is another good resource for buying pre-loved items, although, with so many options, it can be a bit overwhelming.
 I find browsing by category and setting my maximum price on the slider makes it a bit easier to deal with.

 Charity and vintage shops are always an excellent port of call.
 If you don’t have the time or inclination to mooch around charity shops in the hope of striking gold then Oxfam sells secondhand clothes, shoes, and accessories online.
 I’ve also put together a guide on charity shop tips that you might find useful, as well as a guide to other places to shop for secondhand clothes online.